tomasstolker/species/docs/configuration.rst

    data_folder = /path/to/store/data/
    vega_mag = 0.03

-In this case, the database is stored in the working folder and an absolute path points to the folder for the external data.
+In this case, the database is stored in the working folder and an absolute path points to the folder where the data is downloaded.

 .. important::
    The configuration file should always be located in the working folder.
 Are you not sure about your current working folder?
-Try running the `getcwd <https://docs.python.org/3/library/os.html#os-file-dir>`_ command of Python:
+Try running Python's `os.getcwd() <https://docs.python.org/3/library/os.html#os-file-dir>`_ function:

       .. code-block:: python

          >>> import os
          >>> os.getcwd()

-The workflow with *species* can now be initiated with the :class:`~species.core.species_init.SpeciesInit` class:
+The workflow with *species* is now initiated with the :class:`~species.core.species_init.SpeciesInit` class:

 .. code-block:: python